timescale/docs/api/_hyperfunctions/uddsketch/percentile_agg.md

 ---
 api_name: percentile_agg()
-excerpt: Aggregate data into a percentile aggregate for further analysis
+excerpt: Aggregate data in a uddsketch, using some reasonable default values, for further calculation of percentile estimates
 topics: [hyperfunctions]
 api:
   license: community